sinclairtarget/machine-learning-for-public-policy/hw3/analysis.md

 # Predicting Funding for Projects on DonorsChoose.org
 ## Goal
-Predict whether a project posted on DonorsChoose.org will get funded within 60 days of first being posted on the site.
+Predict whether a project posted on DonorsChoose.org will _not_ get funded within 60 days of first being posted on the site, perhaps so that we can increase the visibility of the project by adding it to e.g. the site landing page and thus get it funded.

+Both precision and recall will be important to us.
+We want to try to make sure all projects get funded, but we might also only have limited room on our site landing page, so it is important that the projects we feature were really in need of additional visibilty.

+Since both precision and recall are important, we will focus on **F1 score** as our evaluation metric.

 ## Data Cleaning
 ```python